younsu-woo/reddit-sentiment-analysis/README.md

 # Reddit Sentiment Analysis
 ## Project Purpose:question:
-To create an interactive dashboard that presents sentiment analysis of a subreddit.
+To create an interactive dashboard that presents sentiment analysis of a subreddit feed.
 <br><br>

 ## Project Overview :mag:
 This project is intended to dive into the Futurology subreddit to identify sentiment in the top "hot" posts.
+A live instance of the web app is hosted on PythonAnywhere <a href="http://roguelash.pythonanywhere.com" title="here">here</a>.
 <br><br>

 ## Technology :computer: